TomObungu/mathematics.md/Further Mathematics/Complex Numbers/Loci.md

 ![[Pasted image 20251112004630.png]]

 # Worked Example 3
-Sketch the locus of the points that satifies:
+Sketch the locus of the points that satisfies:
 $\{z\in \mathbb{C}:arg(z-3)=\frac{3}{4}\pi\}$
 and find the minimum value of $|z|$.
 Drawing out the locus involves showing that that angle is obtuse.
 The minimum value of $|z|$ will just be the perpendicular distance from the origin: